nguyentai090301/2048/README.md

-This is my first game that relies on javascripts and html.
-With the help of Nguyen Van Tinh's interface
+This is my first JavaScript and HTML game, created with the assistance of Nguyen Van Tinh's interface.